goncaloacteixeira/feup-cpm-proj1/README.md

 Instructions on how to run the API server and frontend application can be found [here](./api/README.md).

-## Consumer & Terminak Applications
+## Consumer & Terminal Applications

 These applications are built on Kotlin with Android SKD 24.